 Results of macroinvertebrate sampling reinforce previous findings that show community composition corresponding predictably to the habitat characteristics of each sampling station (Appendix C).
-There is an overall increase in diversity as compared to previous years and especially 2014 at most locations.
-Station BM-4 had little change prior to 2015, however, the community richness increased in 2015.
+There is mix of increase and decrease in diversity as compared to previous years.
+Station BM-4 had little change prior to 2015, however, the community richness started increasing in 2015 and has been consistent since then.